rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 .. math::
         RES = \frac{\sum_i E_{RE,generation}(i) \cdot w_i}{\sum_i E_{RE,generation}(i) \cdot w_i + \sum_k E_{nonRE,generation}(k) \cdot w_k}

 i: renewable energy asset
 k: non-renewable energy asser

 :Reason:
 The MVS tool is a work in progress and this can still be addressed in the future.

 :Implications:
 This might result in different values when comparing them to other models.
+Another way to calculate it is by considering the share of energy consumption supplied from renewable sources.

 .. _carrier-label:
 Energy carrier rating